ARTICLE / THE MAKING OF... SERIES

 With BAE Juice popping up all over the place, we’re itching to know how you came up with the idea?

-I was travelling in South Korea meeting my girlfriend Sumin’s family for the first time.
+I was travelling in Korea meeting my girlfriend Sumin’s family for the first time.
 As you can imagine, there was a lot of socialising and drinking.
-It was an awesome experience and I fell in love with the place instantly.
+It was an awesome experience and I fell in love with Korea instantly.

 Blown away, I started looking into the ‘how’ and ‘why?’
-During the course of my research, I came across a CSIRO report explaining how pears actually help tackle hangover symptoms (by breaking down the alcohol)... and the idea was born.
+During the course of my research, I came across a CSIRO report explaining how pears actually help tackle hangover symptoms ... and the idea was born.

 So, with the idea down-packed, what additional research did you do to arrive at what you've got now, and how did you test your product-market fit?